katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 I'll create a helper function `isValid` then use it within the loop.

-For convenience, I'll also check to make sure the next cell is a land cell instead of a water cell.
+For convenience, I'll also use this function to check if the next cell is a land cell instead of a water cell.

 ```javascript
 const isValid = function (row, col) {